 View our flyer for additional information and locations.

-A Matter of Balance is an effective fall prevention program for older adults developed by Boston University.
-The program meets for two hours, one day a week for eight weeks.
+An evidenced-based fall prevention program designed to reduce falls and increase confidence, strength, and balance.
+The program meets for two hours, one day a week for seven weeks.

 Cycle2Health is a non-competitive, peer-led bicycling club for adults of all ages and riding abilities, coordinated by the Health & Wellness Division of the Office on Aging and Independence.
 Registration for the current season begins in January and continues throughout the season.
 To receive Cycle2Health information by email, please join the C2H listserve by sending an email to firstname.lastname@example.org.

-Living Well is designed for those living with one or more chronic conditions.
-Developed by Stanford University, Living Well participants meet for 2.5 hours once a week for six weeks.
-Lay leaders address topics such as nutrition, physical activity, medication management, and goal setting.
-If you are interested in attending a Living Well class, contact Wendy Farthing through Maryland Access Point (MAP) via email or at 410-313-1234 (voice/relay).
+Living Well with Hypertension is an interactive workshop designed for those with high blood pressure or hypertension, and meets once for 2.5 hours.
+Lay leaders address topics such as medication management, high blood pressure risk factors, nutrition and food label guidance and sodium content in common foods.
+If you are interested in attending a Living Well with Hypertension workshop, contact Nicole Becerra via email or at 410-313-3506 (voice/relay).

 The Office on Aging and Independence provides mental health programming in a variety of ways.
 The "Ask Dr. Dan" series features discussions by Dr. Dan Storch, a psychiatrist certified in geriatrics, and are offered at different 50+ Centers over the course of the year.
 Dr. Storch leads discussions on a variety of emotional wellness topics in a relaxed atmosphere where questions and feedback are encouraged.